openstack-archive/tripleo-docs/doc/source/install/basic_deployment/basic_deployment_cli.rst

 To upload a single image, see :doc:`../post_deployment/upload_single_image`.

-If working with multiple atchitectures and/or plaforms with an architecure these attributes can be specified at upload time as in::
+If working with multiple architectures and/or plaforms with an architecure these attributes can be specified at upload time as in::

     openstack overcloud image upload